by Texas Homesteader ~

 Hard Times Affect This Simple Life Too

-Now lest you think I’m whistling a happy tune every day with nary a care, there are plenty of trials in living this way too.
+Now lest you think I’m whistling a happy tune every day with nary a care, know that there are plenty of trials in living this way too.

 Oh how I struggled mightily and failed miserably to get my garden going – even the portions I replanted in containers.